 What are the different styles of Salsa?

-is danced on 2 and the count is 2, 3, 4, pause, 6, 7, 8, pause.
+This is danced with the “break” on 2 and the count is 2, 3, 4, pause, 6, 7, 8, pause.
 Very sharp, dramatic movements characterize this dance.
 This is the style danced in Ballroom competitions.
 This style is also known as ‘Classic Mambo’ or ‘Power 2.’
 A less used term is ‘Mambo Tipico.’

-is most common in the Central and South American countries.
+Cumbia is most common in Central and South American countries.
 The Cumbia step (or the back-basic) is typically danced on 1.
 The leader steps back with his left foot on the 1st beat and back with his right foot on the 5th.
 Cumbia is characterized by a very bouncy style with each partner doing alternating left turns.